skip to main content

 Black Student Achievement Program

 The HCPSS Black Student Achievement Program (BSAP) works to close opportunity and achievement gaps evident in the patterns of data between Black/African-American students and the student population at large.
-Over the years, BSAP has been a valuable resource within the school system, and to Black/African-American students, their parents and the community.
-Through a coordinated system of services, BSAP guides Black/African-American students to develop education, career, personal, social competencies through the foundation of The Six Ps to Excellence: Proud, Prompt, Persistent, Productive, Polite and Prepared.
-Programs that are an integral part of the BSAP Program are:
+Since 1986, BSAP has been a valuable resource within the school system, and to Black/African-American students, their parents and the community.
+Through a coordinated system of services, BSAP guides Black/African-American students to develop education, social emotional and career competencies through the foundation of The Six Ps to Excellence: Proud, Prompt, Persistent, Productive, Polite and Prepared.
+Initiatives that are an integral part of the BSAP Program are:

 • BSAP Achievement Liaisons